KevinXuxuxu/NN/README.md

 ### TODO

 - ~~Transpose layer activation to be more intuitive~~
-- Refactor to introduce operator concept (need design)
+- Refactor to introduce operator concept (WIP: https://github.com/KevinXuxuxu/NN/pull/11)
 - Add more kinds of operators to implement/test more algorithms
     - Other activation functions
         - ~~ReLU~~
     - Other cost functions
         - ~~cross entropy with softmax~~
         - ~~log softmax~~
+    - Normalization
+        - ~~Softmax~~
+        - BN
-    - Convolution layer
+    - Convolution/pooling layer
     - LSTM (?)
 - Performance benchmark
 - Better unit/integration testing (how?)